zivc/cv/.github/README.md

 Giving contracting another stab to test the market before contemplating another perm role.

-* __NatWest Markets__ : February 2019 - Present
+* __NatWest Markets__ : __February 2019 - Present__

     Joined the CurrencyPay team, building applications for corporate and private banking retail customers who perform large volume transactions in multitudes of currencies.
-Primary function of the team was orchestrating the MFA implementation between mobile and server teams via the UI for initial authentication and step-up authentication when authorising payments or adding/amending recipients.
+The primary function of the team was orchestrating the MFA implementation between mobile and server teams via the UI for initial authentication and step-up authentication when authorising payments or adding/amending recipients.

     *Tech stack is React, Redux, Sagas, Bulma, Gitlab, hosted on GCP.*

-* __Salmon__ : October 2018 - December 2018
+* __Salmon__ : __October 2018 - December 2018__
     As a contractor at Salmon I am helping migrate a Dutch fitness companies website to SAP Hybris.
 Other tasks include refactoring and trying to move the product and tech stack into 2019.

     *Tech stack: 2013-esque tech stack consisting of SAP Hybris, JSTL, JSP, LESS, jQuery*